IrohXu/TransGesture/README.md

-# TransGesture
-Toward Human Deictic Gesture Target Estimation
+# Toward Human Deictic Gesture Target Estimation

 ## Installation
 * Create a conda virtual env and activate it.